logo

 2. We are Progressive Approved Solicitors– we are one of only three law firms recommended and formally approved by Progressive Property – the UK’s largest property investment education company

-We are also members of ALEP (the Association of Leasehold Enfranchisement Practitioners) – the only specialist group for right to manage and enfranchisement surveyors and solicitors.
+3. We are also members of ALEP (the Association of Leasehold Enfranchisement Practitioners) – the only specialist group for enfranchisement and right to manage solicitors and surveyors.

 Why exercise the Right to Manage your block of flats?